thoughtspot/ts_everywhere_resources/example_actions/download_csv/README.md

 });
 ~~~

-The dataSources contains the ID for a data source to have preselected.
+The dataSources constains the ID for a data source to have preselected.
 You can find the ID using the Developer Playground.

 Now, when rendering, add the hook for the custom action: